Residential Treatment of Anxiety Disorders

-Along with living in a community, our residents also have the opportunity to learn how to work in community with others.
-Residents spend about half their day at CooperRiis on a work crew.
+Along with living in a community, our residents learn how to work in a residential community.
+Residents spend about part of their day at CooperRiis on a work crew.
 The work crews provide structure and purpose.
-Residents receive guidance and support from other people while developing transferable skills that they will be able to use for the rest of their lives.
-There are several crews — kitchen, garden, wood shop, animal, greenhouse, and art crews — all of which contribute to our community and to the individual well-being of participants.
+Residents receive guidance and support from other people while developing transferable skills that they will use for the rest of their lives.
+There are several crews — kitchen, garden, woodshop, animal, greenhouse, and art — all of which contribute to our community and the individual well-being of participants.

 What are Anxiety Disorders?

 Fight or flight!
 Almost everyone has heard of this essential reaction of the body.
-Anxiety, the subjective experience of the fight or flight response, is an entirely normal reaction to stress and can be beneficial in some situations.
+Anxiety, the subjective experience of the ‘fight or flight’ response, is an entirely normal reaction to stress.
 When your fight or flight response is working correctly, it alerts you that there is danger without over-stressing the body.
-Danger is perceived and you either leave the situation as quickly as possible, or you stand your ground and fight.
+The threat is perceived, and you either leave the situation as quickly as possible, or you stand your ground and fight.
 Once the danger is past, the body relaxes once again into its normal.
-When the fight or flight response isn’t working properly, an anxiety disorder can develop in which excessive feelings of fear, nervousness, and anxiety flare up when there is no discernible danger.
+When the fight or flight response isn’t working correctly, an anxiety disorder can develop when excessive feelings of fear, nervousness, and anxiety arise even when there is no real danger.

 - 7-9% a specific phobia